Italian Studies, Minor

 - The program places a strong emphasis on social justice, intercultural competence and global citizenship.
 For example, choose from courses including "Italy Beyond Borders: Social Justice in Modern Italian Culture," "Global Italy: Migration and Multiculturalism," and more.

-A minor in Italian studies can prepare students for a number of rewarding careers.
+A minor in Italian studies can prepare students for many rewarding careers.
 Opportunities are rich in fields such as comparative literature, performing arts, cinema, design, politics, sports, fashion and industry.
 Hundreds of American companies operate in Italy.
 Students might pursue a career as a(n):

 - International business representative